Lumi-supercomputer/LUMI-training-materials/docs/4day-20230214/hedgedoc_notes_day2.md

 ### Exercises

-!!!
-Info "Exercises"
+!!! exercise
-    -   xercise notes and files including pdf and Readme with instructions on LUMI at `project/project_465000388/exercies/HPE`
+    -   Exercise notes and files including pdf and Readme with instructions on LUMI at `project/project_465000388/exercies/HPE`
     -   Directories for this exercise: `XTHI` (try out application) and `ACHECK` (pdf doc & application similar to xthi but nicer output)
     -   Copy the files to your home or project folder before working on the exercises.
     -   In some exercises you have source additional files to load the right modules necessary, check the README file. __Check that you don't have unnecessary (GPU) modules loaded.__